 Mockups by Akia Jones.
 Photos by Lendl Tellington and Avery Griffin.

 18th Street HealthCare

-I was inspired to create a website for a free health clinic, 18th Street HealthCare.
+18th Street HealthCare is an imagined free healthcare clinic.
 The mockup wireframe uses a clean, simple layout with a bold and accessible composition, making it easy for users to navigate the homepage and select the care they are looking for.

 MCIW: Segregation and Suicide Report

 Disability Rights Maryland (DRM) conducted an investigation into Maryland’s only prison for women (Maryland Correctional Institute for Women, or MCIW) following the 2017 suicide of an inmate.
 They found the facility violated the constitutional rights of people with disabilities who are placed in segregation and did not take sufficient steps to “prevent future harm.”